Absolute frequencies of H13C14N hydrogen cyanide transitions in 1,5 {\mu}m region with saturated spectroscopy and

 \subsection{Vacuum system with pressurized absorption cell}

-The vacuum part of the setup consists of the absorption cell, reservoir with HCN gas, vacuum gauge, and turbomolecular vacuum pump.
+The vacuum part of the setup consisted of the absorption cell, reservoir with HCN gas, vacuum gauge, and turbomolecular vacuum pump.
 The body of the $40\,$cm long absorption cell was made of stainless steel equipped with a vacuum flange, enabling interconnection to the vacuum system.
 The cell's optical windows were made of fused silica and glued to the cell body by vacuum-compatible glue.
-The amount of gas could be precisely dosed by a needle valve from the HCN reservoir (Wavelength References, Inc.), and the pressure inside the cell was monitored with a capacitance vacuum gauge.
-The vacuum gauge offset was zeroed before each individual filling of the cell to keep the absolute scale of the gauge stable and repeatable.
+The amount of gas could be precisely dosed by a needle valve from the reservoir filled with H$^{13}$C$^{14}$N (Wavelength References, Inc.), and the pressure inside the cell was monitored with a capacitance vacuum gauge.
+The vacuum gauge offset was zeroed before each filling of the cell to keep the absolute scale of the gauge stable and repeatable.

 To mitigate the low-pressure effects (such as the adsorption/desorption of HCN molecules to/from the cell body), the inside of the cell was activated by perfusion with ozonized air for 90 minutes, with $\approx 50\,$mg/h of ozone.
-Subsequently, the cell was completely filled with a 1\% solution of chlorotrimethylsilane (Aldrich, >98\% by GC) in methanol (Penta chemicals, p.a.) and incubated for 90 minutes at room temperature.
+Subsequently, the cell was filled with a 1\% solution of chlorotrimethylsilane (Aldrich, >98\% by GC) in methanol (Penta chemicals, p.a.) and incubated for 90 minutes at room temperature.
 The solution was then discarded, and the cell was thoroughly washed with pure methanol, blown dry with filtered air, and simultaneously heated to about $50\,^\circ$C with a hot air gun.